 How do medical alert systems work?

-MMS and automated text messaging can be used for much more than just SMS marketing.
+MMS and automated text messaging can be used for much more than SMS marketing.
 Most medical alert systems provide help 24 hours a day, 365 days a year, by calling the number of someone you choose when activated.
-Most systems will automatically send an SOS text message with your GPS location if you cannot speak.
-This can also be used mid-call to tell the monitoring center that you need assistance, even if you cannot communicate with them.
+Most systems automatically send an SOS text message with your GPS location if you cannot speak.
+This can also be used mid-call to tell the monitoring center you need assistance, even if you cannot communicate with them.

 Medical alert systems are activated when an emergency call button on the device is pressed.
-They contact the pre-determined number of people who you have chosen, typically including family members and medical professionals, so help is always available when required.
+They contact the pre-determined number of people whom you have chosen, typically including family members and medical professionals, so help is always available when required.

 How can you get one?